Buying A Silencer - A Client's Journey

 The following post reveals the story of a gun owner, just like you!
 Although this specific example isn’t what every silencer purchaser experiences, it does, however, model the steps involved in making a silencer purchase.

-Silencer Shop Note: this post is used as an example only and in no way is advice.
-Every customer has different needs that may be more complicated or merely different from the example laid out below.
-If you have any questions, please contact us.
+Silencer Shop Note: This following content and the client journey outlined is just for illustration purposes only and therefore should NOT be construed as advice for your particular buying situation.
+Every client has different needs that may be more complicated or less complicated or merely different from the example laid out below.

 Let’s take a look at our favorite new customer: Gary.

 Gary just found out that silencers are legal and is chomping at the bit to purchase one, but he doesn’t know where to begin.
 His buddy recommended SilencerShop.com.
 After reading How to Buy a Silencer, and browsing Silencer Shop’s vast inventory, Gary is committed and decides on a 7.62mm silencer with great reviews.

 After Gary quickly selects the nearest Powered By dealer with a kiosk and completes the checkout process, he gets an email, with a QR code to complete his ATF paperwork.